Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Muhlenbruch credits strong, transparent relationships with suppliers and logistics partners as key to the distribution success of Gebrüder Weiss.
 “Gebrüder Weiss coordinates closely with vetted carriers and vendors to ensure dependable performance — even amid shifting market conditions,” Muhlenbruch explained.

-Ramcharan agreed that even as technology reshapes distribution, collaboration across partners remains a necessary ingredient for success.
+Ramcharan agreed that even as technology reshapes distribution, collaboration across these strategic partnerships remains essential.

 “At the end of the day, the human component is still key to communication among partners,” Ramcharan said.
 “Strong relationships and data sharing with suppliers, carriers and customers improve and build resiliency into the distribution network.”

-Technology has made supply chain management for distributors manageable and reliable.
-Distribution management software helps with planning, projecting and implementing the chain of distribution.
+Technology has made supply chain management more manageable and reliable than ever.
+Distribution management software helps businesses plan, forecast and execute their distribution strategies more effectively.

-“Warehouse management systems (WMS), transportation management systems (TMS) and now artificial intelligence (AI) are all systems that streamline operations and enhance visibility,” explained Ramcharan.
+“Warehouse management systems (WMS), transportation management systems (TMS) and now artificial intelligence (AI) are all systems that streamline operations and enhance visibility,” Ramcharan explained.

 Track supply chain metrics.